 Armonk, NY, USA

 Unleash the creativity in any person at any moment.
-Try this simple, portable app-or-paper tool for everyday challenges in school, life or work—built by an IDEO veteran.
+Try this simple, portable app-or-paper tool for everyday challenges in school, life or work—built built on Design Thinking.
 Jam with users from all over.
 See free, easy-to-use resources and examples.

 Keio University Graduate School of Media Design